An outline of the audition and application process, and our terms and conditions.

 In line with the ethos of our full-time courses, full attendance is expected of all modules as well as the Intensive Weeks.

 Please fill out the contact form on the left-hand side of this page and we will be in touch with audition dates.
 Auditions are held throughout the year until the course is full (usually around November).
 They cost £15 which must be paid in advance to confirm your slot.
 Please note this is a non-refundable fee.

 For your audition, you will need to prepare a contemporary monologue from a play, ideally from the last 30 years, of no longer than two minutes duration

 This is a practical, part-time acting course suitable for people who:

-The following dates (for the 2019 course) are indicative and given as a guideline only.
-Dates for the 2020 course will be available shortly:
+The following dates (for the 2020 course) are indicative and given as a guideline only:

 Term 1: Improvisation, Voice, Movement